Presidential Historian and Author, ABC News Contributor and Consultant on the Presidency, and President and CEO of the Lyndon B. Johnson Foundation

 Having closely examined those decisions that have defined the modern American presidency and personally interviewed those who have shaped the course of history, Mark Updegrove delivers unique insight into how leadership displayed at the height of power and can be applied outside of it.

 Mark K. Updegrove is a presidential historian and the award-winning author of four books on the presidency.
 His last book, The Last Republicans: Inside the Extraordinary Relationship Between George H.W.
 Bush and George W. Bush, drew on exclusive access and interviews with both Bush presidents.
-His next book, Incomparable Grace: JFK in the Presidency, will be published early next year.
+His next book, Incomparable Grace: JFK in the Presidency, will be published in April 2022.

 As the presidential historian for ABC News, Updegrove is a regular contributor to Good Morning America and ABC News.
 He also appears regularly on CNN and MSNBC, and has written for The New York Times, Time, Politico, Parade, National Geographic, Texas Monthly, USA Today, and The Daily Beast.